-To provide a reference point for the data presented in this paper the BoD is provided as Tables 1 and 2.
-It includes the key assumptions necessary for development of a liquefaction module on an FLNG vessel for a broad range of possible locations and characteristics.
-The basis includes the specific inputs to the liquefaction module design (such as feed gas conditions and prevailing ambient conditions) and a generic FLNG vessel incorporating the installed modules.
+To provide a reference point for the data presented in this paper the BoD is provided as detailed in Tables 1 and 2.
+The basis includes the specific inputs to the liquefaction module design and a generic FLNG vessel incorporating the installed modules.

-The FLNG vessel was assumed to be located in deep water off the West African coast with a reasonably warm ambient temperature and seawater temperature.
-The output of the standard liquefaction modules will be higher than 1.5 Mtpa in case of relocation to an environment with lower air and seawater temperatures
+The FLNG vessel was assumed to be located in deep water off the West African coast with warm ambient air and seawater temperatures.
 The metocean data has been selected to be typical for the environment and the accelerations imposed upon the liquefaction module are based on the sea state typical for such a location.

-TABLE 1 BASIS OF DESIGN SUMMARY KEY PROCESS CONDITIONS
+TABLE 1 BASIS OF DESIGN SUMMARY

 Parameter Unit Basis Value

 Feed Composition

 Nitrogen Mol % 0.50

 Methane Mol % 96.04

 Ethane Mol % 2.80

 Propane Mol % 0.40

 C4+ 1 Mol % 0.26

 Feed Gas Arrival Temperature °C 27

 Feed Gas Arrival Pressure barg 65

 Target Production Rate Mtpa 1.5

-Ambient Air Temperature °C 25
+Ambient Air Temperature S 25

 Cooling Water Loop Supply Temperature °C 23

 Process/Cooling Water Approach °C 4